shorebirdtech/docs/docs/troubleshooting.md

 ## I installed Shorebird, and now I can't run my app in VS Code

-If you see error output like the following:
+If you see error output like the following when using the Run or Debug button in VS Code:

 ```
 FAILURE: Build failed with an exception.